 JCMAS × JCFamilies Diaper Collection

-JCFamilies community know diapers are a big part of the family budget.
+JCFamilies community knows diapers are a big part of the family budget.
 Yet, 2016 data from the White House states that 1 in 3 families struggled to meet this essential need.
 And that was before the pandemic, with its rising prices and job losses that have disproportionately affected primary caregivers.
+This blog lists down places which can help you in diaper donation and collection in Jersey City.

 Many families find themselves cutting back on other parts of their budget to cover the rising cost, but too often, there’s nothing left but essentials to cut back on.
 Forced to choose between rent, food or heat, and diapers?
 You may try to reuse diapers or stretch the time between diaper changes out to make your limited resources last.
 But leaving a baby in a wet diaper too long can result in diaper rash and urinary tract infections.
 Babies’ interrupted sleep, discomfort, and fussiness are stressful for everyone in the family.
 You may not go to work or school if you can’t afford the upfront supply of daycares required.
 (Cloth diapers are not a feasible option for the same reason, as cloth diapers are prohibited from being washed at public laundromats.)